risingwavelabs/risingwave-docs-legacy/docs/data-delivery.md

 ## Sink decoupling

-Usually, Sink runs in a blocking manner.
-When the performance of the downstream target system fluctuates or becomes unavailable, the stream on RisingWave will be blocked, potentially compromising the stability of the RisingWave instance.
-Sink decoupling adds a buffering queue between the RisingWave Sink and the downstream system.
-This buffering helps maintain RisingWave's performance stability when the downstream system is temporarily slow or unavailable.
+Typically, sinks in RisingWave operates in a blocking manner.
+This means that if the downstream target system experiences performance fluctuations or becomes unavailable, it can potentially impact the stability of the RisingWave instance.
+However, sink decoupling can be implemented to address this issue.

+Sink decoupling introduces a buffering queue between a RisingWave sink and the downstream system.
+This buffering mechanism helps maintain the stability and performance of the RisingWave instance, even when the downstream system is temporarily slow or unavailable.

 The `sink_decouple` session variable can be specified to enable or disable sink decoupling.
 The default value for the session variable is `default`.